AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 5/5. Parameter/README.md

 - Parameters allow to provide runtime settings for the nodes.
 - A parameter is specific to a node.
 - ROS2 parameter has a name and data type.
 (Boolean, int, Double, String, Lists...)
+- When making your own nodes you will sometimes need to add parameters that can be set from the launch file.

 ## Why Parameters
 It is used instead of hard coding some variables in the node.
 For instance, variables that changes during runtime.